epklein/epklein.github.io/about.md

 <p style="text-align: center;"><a rel="me" class="btn btn--primary" href="https://us13.list-manage.com/contact-form?u=ebb7cc2c07def0788b46dbb03&form_id=4bb26633174b45534110899b2097f27f" target="_blank">Send a Message</a></p>

 I work for **[VTEX](/about/vtex) in the digital commerce industry**.
-I serve as the head of engineering for the *Channel Management* team, which falls under the *Merchant Journey*.
-My team is responsible for developing and maintaining solutions that enable VTEX merchants to sell through external marketplaces.
-The team is distributed across many states in Brazil and South America, and I'm working remotely from my hometown.
+I serve as the head of engineering for the *Marketplaces* business vertical, which falls under the *Merchant organization* and has the mission to maximize our clients' presence across marketplaces.
+My teams are responsible for developing and maintaining solutions that enable VTEX platform merchants to manage their entire marketplace experience.
+We are distributed across many states in Brazil and countries in South America, and I work remotely from my hometown.

 I also have previous experience in software development within the financial market at [Nelogica](/about/nelogica) and mobile device management at [Mobiltec](/about/mobiltec).